elibroftw/blog.elijahlopez.ca/content/posts/issues-with-linux.md

 On Windows, it's simply Super+e .
 Most Linux distros?
 You have to know and create a keyboard shortcut in settings for the command nautilis --browser -w .
 This issue is not present on Zorin OS, but it was on Manjaro, and probably Fedora.

+To fix this in KDE, simply go to Settings → Configure Shortcuts....

 Let's criticize the file explorer even more.
 I can't create new files in the directory through a right click menu.
 I can't access the right click menu if I'm using list mode and the folder is full of files.
 On Windows, a right click is applied on the folder if the file is not selected, but on Nautilis, too bad so sad, did you mean to right click a file?
 It's not a big deal since the right click menu in Nautlis is only useful for accessing properties since its other features can be done using keyboard shortcuts (Ctrl +C, Ctrl + V, Ctrl +Shift+N).

 One last head ache is the inability to launch commands from the address bar… I want the best of GUI and command line, not just a GUI and not just a terminal.